 There are several things to keep in mind when travelling to a different country: housing, exchange rates, transportation, visas, and phone plans to name a few.
 While it isn’t impossible to figure these things out on your own, a bit of practical information to help guide you along might be helpful.

-At 10 Magazine, we’ve created a guide to acquiring a SIM card or phone plan in Korea as a foreigner, whether you’re visiting for a short period of time or planning on staying here long-term.
+At 10 Magazine, we’ve created a guide to acquiring Korea SIM card or phone plan for foreigners, whether you’re visiting for a short period of time or planning on staying here long-term.

 1. Know Your Options